kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 │              ├── MaskReconstruction.py
 │              ├── generate_truth-masks.py
 │              ├── metrics.pdf
+│              ├── runMain-Loop.py
-│              ├── runMain.py
+│ 						 ├── runMain-One.py
 ├── mrcnn├── __init__.py
 │        ├── config.py
 │        ├── model.py
 │        ├── parallel_model.py
 │        ├── utils.py
 │        ├── visualize.py
+├── samples ├── balloon
+│           ├── coco
+│           ├── fruits2
+│           ├── nucleus
+│           ├── shapes
+│           ├── demo.ipynb
 ├── example-output > images and plots used only within this README.md file ├── setup.py
 ├── README.md
 ├── requirements.txt
 ├── via.html
+├── licence files
 └── .gitignore
 ```

 ## Detailed description of repository content
-- [Python](Python) - This folder contains [fruits.ipynb](Python/fruits.ipynb) notebook.
-Mask R-CNN model is trained and tested in this notebook.
+- [samples/fruits2](samples/fruits2) - This folder contains [codes for training](samples/fruits2/fruits_train_TF2.ipynb) Mask R-CNN on orchard images and the codes for [running detection](samples/fruits2/fruits_detect_TF2.ipynb) using trained model.
-- [assets](assets) - This folder contains 3 sub-directories datasets, history, and logs:
-	- [datasets/fruits/train](assets/datasets/fruits/train) - this folder consist of training images and corresponding JSON annotations file.
-Read more about JSON [here](https://medium.com/analytics-vidhya/python-dictionary-and-json-a-comprehensive-guide-ceed58a3e2ed).
-	- [datasets/fruits/val](assets/datasets/fruits/val) - contains validation images and the annotations file in JSON format.
-	- [datasets/fruits/test](assets/datasets/fruits/test) - contains model testing images and the JSON annotation file.
-	- [history](assets/history) - this directory holds (or will hold) the training statistics - accuracy and losses.
-These statistics can also be obtained from Tensorbord [[link]](https://www.tensorflow.org/tensorboard) during and/or after model training.
+- [assets](assets) - This folder logs directory.
+Logs directory (will) contain models logs are saved here during model training.
+The folder also contrains history folder.
 	- [logs](assets/logs) - trained model is saved here.
 For any particular model training instance, a subdirectory will be created and the model saved at each epoch.
 The created directory will be named in this format: {class_name}{date}T{time}, for example, the repository contains  [fruit20200802T0017](assets/logs/fruit20200802T0017) for the model training that was initiated on Aug,2 2020 at 0017H.
+	- [history](assets/history) - this directory holds (or will hold) the training statistics - accuracy and losses.
+These statistics can also be obtained from Tensorbord [[link]](https://www.tensorflow.org/tensorboard) during and/or after model training.

 - [evaluation](evaluation) - Trained model is evaluated using files in this directory.
 The folder contains the following directories, subdirectories, and files:
 	- [metrics.pdf](evaluation/metrics.pdf) - This PDF file discusses the following: The sourcing of data, the metrics used to evaluate the model, and the performance of Mask R-CNN on fruit detection task based on those metrics.
 	- [results](evaluation/results) - contains the model perfomance stats based on object detection metrics - Confusion Matrix, Precision, Recall, Average precision, and Precision x Recall curve.